Mr Jason Lilien > Loeb & Loeb LLP > New York, United States > Lawyer Profile

 - Industry focus > Sport

-- Intellectual property > Trademarks: litigation
+- Intellectual property > Trademarks: non-contentious (including prosecution, portfolio management and licensing)

 - Dispute resolution > Corporate investigations and white-collar criminal defense